Journey through Central Europe

 Sunday, October 20

 Today we will wake up in Vienna the City of Music.
-We’ll begin our day with a walking tour through the historic city center, a UNESCO World Heritage site, including a visit to Stephansdom (St. Stephen’s Cathedral) and a stroll through the grounds of the Hofburg Imperial Palace and Gardens.
+We’ll begin our day with a walking tour through the historic city center, a UNESCO World Heritage site, and a stroll through the grounds of the Hofburg Imperial Palace and Gardens.
 Then we will explore the Kunsthistorisches Museum (Museum of Art History), with its exceptional galleries of ancient Egyptian artifacts and the largest collection of objects from the mystical emperor, Rudolph II’s, Kuntshammer (his personal museum), with its rare gems, mathematical instruments, and curiosities.

 The afternoon is free to explore Vienna on your own.
 You may want to visit the Natural History Museum of Vienna, one of the finest in the world, with a rare collection of dinosaur fossils, an exceptional exhibit of meteors, and the 29,000-year-old Venus of Willendorf figurine, along with the 36,000-year-old Galgenberg figurine.
 Or you may want to explore the living spaces and ballrooms of the Hofburg Palace itself, built in the middle of the thirteenth century, which served as the winter imperial palace of the Habsburg Dynasty.